Trump Administration Plans To Defang Consumer Protection Watchdog

 The CFPB is considered a powerful and independent watchdog.
 But many Republicans have wanted to shut it down since Day 1 because they think it's too powerful.
 Mulvaney is one of them.
 As a congressman, Mulvaney called the agency a "sick sad joke."
 He drafted legislation to abolish it.
 So people at the bureau were shocked when the president appointed him to run this consumer protection agency.

 Within weeks of coming on board, Mulvaney has worked to make the watchdog agency less aggressive.
-Under his leadership, the CFPB delayed a new payday lending regulation from going into effect and dropped an investigation into one payday lender who contributed to Mulvaney's campaign.
+Under his leadership, the CFPB delayed a new payday lending regulation from going into effect and dropped an investigation into one payday lender that contributed to Mulvaney's campaign.
 In another move that particularly upset some staffers, the new boss also dropped a lawsuit against an alleged online loan shark called Golden Valley Lending.
 The suit says the lender illegally charges people up to 950 percent interest rates.
 It took CFPB staffers years to build the case.

 "People are devastated and angry — just imagine how you would feel if years of your life had been dedicated to pursuing justice and you lose everything," says Christopher Peterson, a former Office of Enforcement attorney at the Consumer Financial Protection Bureau who worked on this particular case early on.